 What is the Family and Medical Leave Act (FMLA)?

-The Family and Medical Leave Act (FMLA) is a federal law that entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons.
+This leave is job-protected and can be used for family and medical reasons.
 Eligible employees can take up to 12 weeks of leave in a 12-month period for reasons such as the birth and care of a newborn child, the placement of a child for adoption or foster care, to care for a spouse, child, or parent with a serious health condition, or for the employee’s own serious health condition.

 What types of cases can an employment lawyer help with?